Can My Husband-Wife Business Elect to be Qualified Joint Venture?

 What Tax ID Numbers Do We Use?

-Can We Create These Schedule C's on Tax Preparation Software?
+Can We Create These Schedule C's on Tax Prep Software?

 You should be able to use one of the major tax preparation software companies to do two Schedule C's.
 Check to make sure the business version you are using can do this.
 Check this article on the current business tax preparation software versions for more details.